 Domestic judicial clarifications will not automatically solve the CPI's problem of unclear legal meaning of the term corruption.
-Countries differ inherently in their degree of institutionalizing influence on important financial decisions.
-In the USA, for instance, it is legal to finance political parties.
-This is a form of lobbyism in which private firms pay huge amounts in campaign finance.10 The border between lobbyism and corruption can be unclear.
-In its legal form, however, it does happen that individual firms obtain benefits that directly affect their profits and there are also benefits for individuals in the firms.
+Countries differ, for instance, inherently in their degree of institutionalizing influence on important financial decisions.
+In the USA it is legal to finance political parties.
+This is a form of lobbyism in which private firms pay huge amounts in campaign finance.
+The border between lobbyism and corruption can be unclear.
+In its legal form, however, it may lead to political support for changes that mainly benefits individual firms or their executives, while consumer welfare is reduced.
 In many other countries, private influence on politics is not legalized or institutionalized in a similar manner.
 In other words, while payments made to influence specific political issues are legal in some places, this is called corruption in others.
 The outcome can be equivalent.
-The extent to which the respondents to the CPI's different surveys make a distinction at this point is not known; whatever they do will be wrong.
-It is wrong to describe the practice as corruption when the payments are completely legal (what should we then call the illegal payments?).
+The extent to which the respondents to the CPI's different surveys make a distinction at this point is not known; whatever they do will be wrong in terms of definitions.
+It is wrong to describe the practice as corruption when the payments are completely legal.
 In an international ranking of corruption, it would also be wrong not to include similar ways of buying influence.
+The contraction of the corruption in the corruption and international ranking of corruption, it would also be wrong not to include similar ways of buying influence.

-When it comes to lower level corruption, the already mentioned facilitation payments, the CPI faces comparable problems.
 An index score is supposed to cover all kinds of corruption, from huge oil contracts to the payments made to get assistance when giving birth.
-Being this allencompassing, the index fails to distinguish between bribes that function as a price that clears the market, which in many cases could have been legalized, and bribes made to obtain an unfair benefit.
+Being this all-encompassing, the index fails to distinguish between the forms of corruption that represent welfare problems, and the corruption that functions as a substitute for prices or public solutions in cases of weak or absent public institutions.
 Rose-Ackerman (1999) makes an important distinction at this point.
-She explains why the basic feature of the market does not necessarily depend on the extent to which such services are legally privatized, or if more informal solutions are in function, and organized by means of facilitation payments/informal rates.
-If the public health system is unable to offer the necessary treatment, you may need to pay for private informal solutions in a substituting private market.
-The variation across countries, in the achievements made on how to organize or institutionalize such public services, depends of course on their quality of governance, GDP level, political system, political stability, and so on.
-How they manage may prove decisive when estimating the extent of corruption, independently of how these markets actually function.
-Weak states will therefore come out as corrupt, as they will if their corruptness refers to these kinds of substituting informal solutions, rather than greed.
-To the extent to which this is a measurement problem for the CPI ranking, it is limited by the fact that the group of countries with widespread and harmful corruption overlaps considerably with the group of those that are unable to offer public services that they are required by law to supply.11
+She explains why the basic feature of the market does not necessarily depend on the extent to which public services are legally privatized, or if more informal solutions are in function, and organized by means of facilitation payments/informal rates.
+The welfare implication depends on the presence of markets and the supply of the many different services requested, not necessarily on how the payments correspond to formal rules.
+The variation across countries, in the achievements made on how to organize or institutionalize public services, depends on their quality of governance, GDP level, political system, political stability, and so on.
+Weak states will easily come out as more corrupt when informal solutions, illegal payments and bribes occur to replace wages, for instance in the lack of governmental financial transfers to local providers of public services, such as education, health care, or infrastructure.
+To the extent to which this is a measurement problem for the CPI ranking, it is limited by the fact that the group of countries with widespread and harmful corruption overlaps considerably with the group of those that are unable to offer public services that they are required by law to supply.
+12